OpceanAI/.github/profile/README.md

 Hewo!
-I'm Aguita, a smol programmer and Linux lover (the evil penguin D:).
-I love testing with computers, VPS, data centers, and anything I come across =w=.
-Feel free to talk to me!
+We are Aguita and Silver :3, a pair of programmers and lovers of the evil penguin D: (Linux).
+We love coding, having fun, and experimenting together >w<.
+We’re big fans of Linux, and personally I also love Chilver (Docker :3).
+Anyway, we decided to become open-source programmers and make cool stuff for free :3

 ![1000038321](https://github.com/user-attachments/assets/d2274881-7254-4d20-a55f-eed7655e2924)